 Under New Jersey law an unlicensed driver may, if convicted of driving without a license, be fined up to $500 and sentenced to up to 60 days in jail.

-A juvenile or other person who has never been licensed to drive will be fined a minimum of $200 and not given a New Jersey driver's license for 6 months after being found guilty.
-If you or your child has been charged with driving without a license, and you would like to discuss a defense strategy with a traffic lawyer from our Monmouth County firm, The Law Offices of John F. Marshall, contact our Shrewsbury office and arrange a free consultation.
+A juvenile or other person who has never been licensed to drive will be fined a minimum of $200 and not given a New Jersey driver’s license for 6 months after being found guilty.
+If you or your child has been charged with driving without a license and you would like to discuss a defense strategy with a traffic lawyer from our Monmouth County firm, the Law Offices of Jonathan F. Marshall, contact our Shrewsbury office and arrange a free consultation.